swarupmohalik/FFN/benchmarks/README.md

      cifar-10 convolutional networks
      The epsilon values of the L_oo ball for the CIFAR10 networks are 2/255 and 8/255.

-     ACtvation function used : ReLU
+   Actvation function used : ReLU

 nn4sys
 -----------
 This benchmark is for verifying learned indexes of databases.
 To meet the high precision requirement, the indexing is completed by two stages.

    In the first stage, index space is divided into N pieces.
 A network called v1-network predicts the index of the key roughly to know in which piece the index locates.

    Then in the second state, the corresponding v2-network that is specifically trained for this piece predicts the acurate index of the key.

 In this benchmark, the v1-network is a 5 layer fully connected network, with 100 neurons each hidden layer.